master-atsi/master-atsi.github.io/signal-image-proc.md

     image_alt: "image"
 ---

-Signal and Image processing are historicaly at the fundation of the Master.
-The master cover the problems of signal modeling, processing, restauration and reconstruction.
-It's also adresse Computer Vision topics.
+Signal and Image processing are historically at the foundation of the Master.
+The master cover the problems of signal modeling, processing, restoration and reconstruction.
+It also addresses Computer Vision topics.

-In addition to the mandatory core courses, see the [program](/program), this topics are adressed in the following course units.
+In addition to the mandatory core courses, see the [program](/program), these topics are addressed in the following course units.

 ## First semester

-- [Computationnal statistics](/ue/comp-stat) {% include sig.button %} {% include im.button %}{% include stat.button -%}
+- [Computational statistics](/ue/comp-stat) {% include sig.button %} {% include im.button %}{% include stat.button -%}
 - [Signal processing and imaging systems](/ue/sig-proc-im-sys) {% include sig.button %} {% include im.button -%}
 - [Scientific computing with Python](/ue/scientific-python)